 Sometimes failure can be a success because it teaches you what you did wrong.
 Winning can be like being on cruise control — you don’t get better when you are winning all the time.

-Last year, I was invited to spend ten days with Real Madrid.
+Two years ago, I was invited to spend ten days with Real Madrid.
 I learned there how important it is to have a role model.
 And, to watch and learn from your role model in action.
 Try to copy what your role model is doing.